-What is online CFD Trading?
+What is CFD Trading (contract of difference)?

 How does CFD Trading Work?